Skip to main content

 5 mentions Positive Neutral Negative

-The gameplay is described as relaxing and straightforward, suitable for an idle game format, though some players feel it lacks depth and polish due to being unfinished.
-While the battle mechanics show promise, the overall experience is hampered by high premium purchase costs.
-Despite these issues, the visuals and music contribute positively to the gameplay atmosphere.
+The gameplay is described as relaxing and straightforward, suitable for an idle game format, though some players feel it has untapped potential due to its unfinished state.
+While the battle mechanics are appreciated, the overall depth is limited, and the premium pricing is considered excessive.
+The visuals and music enhance the experience, contributing positively to the gameplay.

 • “Relaxing and easy gameplay: log in, play your energy, log out.”